OpenBCI/Documentation/docs/06Software/01-OpenBCISoftware/01-OpenBCI_GUI.md

 __Click "Settings"-->"Default" to revert the GUI to default settings.__

-When in Live Mode, the GUI will load your settings automatically.
-Please allow 1-2 seconds to successfully apply settings to Cyton and Ganglion boards. _During this stage, the Dongle will blink red as it sends channel settings to the Cyton._ If loading takes more than a few seconds, there may be a connection issue with the board.
-An error should print at the bottom of the GUI if this happens.
+For all data modes, the GUI will load all GUI-related settings automatically.
+After starting a session, hardware settings (channel on/off, gain, etc.) will need to be set by the user manually.

 ## GUI Keyboard Shortcuts
 __Use the spacebar to start or stop the data stream!__